 - Paper and Pencil

-Remove and weigh your filthy water a cup.
+- Step-5: Remove and weigh your filthy water in a cup.

+- Step-10: Experiment!
 Experiment!
-Experiment!
 Clean and try again the bottle.
-Every phase every time each experiment put the filter materials in a different order.
+In every phase, every time each experiment put the filter materials in a different order.
 What do you find?
 What do you find?

 - Soda or glass of juice